-If a plaintiff can prove all these elements by a preponderance of the evidence then the plaintiff may be able to recover damages from the careless person who caused the plaintiff’s injuries.
+If a plaintiff can prove all these elements by a preponderance of the evidence, then the plaintiff may be able to recover damages from the person who caused the injuries.

-The compensation that you can recover in a personal injury lawsuit is categorized as either economic damages, noneconomic damages, or punitive damage.
-What damages are available in a case will depend on the applicable law as well as the facts and circumstances of the particular case.
+The compensation that you can recover in a personal injury lawsuit is categorized as either economic damages, noneconomic damages or punitive damages.
+What damages are available in a case will depend on the applicable law, as well as the facts and circumstances of the particular case.
 These include:

-- Punitive damages: Unlike economic and noneconomic damages, which are meant to compensate the plaintiff for his or her injuries, punitive damages have a different purpose.
+- Punitive damages: Unlike economic and noneconomic damages, which are meant to compensate the plaintiff for their injuries, punitive damages have a different purpose.
 This type of damages is meant to punish the defendant for past reprehensible conduct and deter any similar conduct in the future.

-If you or a loved one has been injured or your loved one was killed because of a drunk driver, please do not hesitate to contact Woods Williford, P.C.
-We truly care about the clients we choose to represent and are dedicated to helping our clients recover just compensation for the injuries they have sustained.
+If you have been injured or your loved one was killed because of a drunk driver, please do not hesitate to contact Woods Williford, P.C..
+We truly care about the clients we represent and are dedicated to helping our clients recover just compensation for the injuries they have sustained.